 - We respect every person’s right to choose what they do and do not eat

 - This is a diet-free home, and we don’t support dietary restriction unless clearly specified for religious reasons (and even then it’s still optional)

 - You can be spiritual without following the dietary restrictions outlined in ancient texts and modern sermons

 - We don’t follow clean eating “prophets” who promote disordered eating behavior

 - Social media should be consumed with caution, especially when it comes to spiritual messages strongly aligned with eating and exercise behaviors

-If you have a child who has an eating disorder, please carefully reconsider religious restrictions.
-Religious and spiritual traditions may accidentally contribute to eating disorders.
-Consider ways in which you can support your child’s recovery.
-Your child’s spiritual growth can continue even if they don’t follow a religion’s dietary restrictions.
+If you have a child who has an eating disorder, please carefully consider religious food restrictions and fasting traditions.
+For your child, a diet for spiritual growth may be orthorexia, and therefore needs special consideration.
 Most religious leaders recognize the need to adjust dietary restrictions in special circumstances.

 Ginny Jones is on a mission to empower parents to raise kids who are free from eating disorders.
 She’s the founder of More-Love.org and a Parent Coach who helps parents navigate their kid’s eating disorder recovery.
 Ginny has been researching, writing about, and supporting parents who have kids with eating disorders since 2016.
 She incorporates the principles of neurobiology and attachment parenting with a non-diet, Health At Every Size® approach to health and recovery.